Jennie421/process_audio_diary/README.md

 	conda env create -f audio_process.yml

+__JL 22/06/16:__
+Conda cannot be installed on the cluster.
+Instead, you can load miniconda3 by running:

+	module load centos6/0.0.1-fasrc01
+	module load ncf/1.0.0-fasrc01
+	module load miniconda3/4.5.12-ncf

 To activate the environment, which should be done each time before running the code, use:

 	conda activate audio_process

+__JL 22/06/16:__
+If get an error when activating conda environment, try `conda init bash` and restart the terminal.

 Note that before the first time running on a new machine, it may be necessary to start Python (in the activated conda environment) and enter the following two commands, in order for the NLP features script to work:

 	import nltk
 	nltk.download('cmudict')

+__JL 22/06/16:__
+Type `python` to start Python.
+Enter the two commands.
+Type `quit()` to close Python and continue.

 Similarly, a handful of the required packages are not conda installable, so that before the first the run the following should be entered on the command line (in the activated conda environment):